electron/electron/docs/api/client-request.md

 #### `request.followRedirect()`

-Continues any deferred redirection request when the redirection mode is `manual`.
+Continues any deferred redirection.
+Can only be called after a `'redirect'` event has been emitted.

 #### `request.getUploadProgress()`